authzforce/fiware/doc/UserAndProgrammersGuide.rst

    To facilitate the implementation process, instead of implementing this ``DatatypeFactory`` interface directly, you should extend one of the following ``DatatypeFactory`` sub-classes when it applies:

    * ``org.ow2.authzforce.core.pdp.api.value.SimpleValue.StringContentOnlyFactory<AV>``: to be extended for implementing text-only primitive datatypes (equivalent to simple XML types).
-You may use `AuthZForce TestDNSNameWithPortValue class <https://github.com/authzforce/core/blob/release-5.0.2/src/test/java/org/ow2/authzforce/core/test/custom/TestDNSNameWithPortValue.java>`_ (used for AuthZForce unit tests) as an example.
+You may use `AuthzForce TestDNSNameWithPortValue class <https://github.com/authzforce/core/blob/release-5.0.2/src/test/java/org/ow2/authzforce/core/test/custom/TestDNSNameWithPortValue.java>`_ (used for AuthzForce unit tests) as an example.
 This example provides a test implementation of datatype ``dnsName-value`` defined in `XACML Data Loss Prevention / Network Access Control (DLP/NAC) Profile Version 1.0 <http://docs.oasis-open.org/xacml/xacml-3.0-dlp-nac/v1.0/xacml-3.0-dlp-nac-v1.0.html>`_.
 In this example, the static nested class ``Factory`` is the one extending ``org.ow2.authzforce.core.pdp.api.value.SimpleValue.StringContentOnlyFactory<TestDNSNameWithPortValue>``.
 Such a class has a factory method (``TestDNSNameWithPortValue getInstance(String val)``) that takes a string argument corresponding to the text in the XACML AttributeValue (which must not contain any XML element or attribute).
    * ``org.ow2.authzforce.core.pdp.api.value.SimpleValue.Factory<AV>``: to be extended for implementing primitive XACML datatypes with XML attributes (equivalent to complex XML types with simple content).
 An example of such datatype is ``xpathExpression`` which requires an XML attribute named ``XPathCategory``.
 Note that the datatype ``xpathExpression`` is natively supported but enabled only if feature ``urn:ow2:authzforce:feature:pdp:core:xpath-eval`` is enabled, as mentioned in section `Policy Decision (PDP) Properties`_.
    * ``org.ow2.authzforce.core.pdp.api.value.BaseDatatypeFactory<AV>``: to be extended for implementing `structured attributes (XACML 3.0 Core, §8.2) <http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html#_Toc325047203>`_ (equivalent to complex XML types with complex content).
-You may use `AuthZForce TestXACMLPolicyAttributeValue class <https://github.com/authzforce/core/blob/release-5.0.2/src/test/java/org/ow2/authzforce/core/test/custom/TestXACMLPolicyAttributeValue.java>`_ (used for AuthZForce unit tests) as an example.
+You may use `AuthzForce TestXACMLPolicyAttributeValue class <https://github.com/authzforce/core/blob/release-5.0.2/src/test/java/org/ow2/authzforce/core/test/custom/TestXACMLPolicyAttributeValue.java>`_ (used for AuthzForce unit tests) as an example.
 In this example, the static nested class ``Factory`` is the one extending ``org.ow2.authzforce.core.pdp.api.value.BaseDatatypeFactory<TestXACMLPolicyAttributeValue>``.
 Such a class has a factory method ``TestXACMLPolicyAttributeValue getInstance(List<Serializable> content, Map<QName, String> otherAttributes, ...)`` that creates an instance of your *AttributeValue Implementation Class*, i.e. ``TestXACMLPolicyAttributeValue`` in this case. where the argument ``otherAttributes`` represents the XML attributes and argument ``content`` the mixed content of a XACML AttributeValue `parsed by JAXB <https://jaxb.java.net/tutorial/section_2_2_12_7-Mixed-Content.html>`_.

 #.
 When your implementation class is ready, create a text file ``org.ow2.authzforce.core.pdp.api.PdpExtension`` in folder ``src/main/resources/META-INF/services`` (you have to create the folder first) and put the fully qualified name of your implementation class on the first line of this file, like in the `example from Authzforce source code <https://github.com/authzforce/core/blob/release-5.0.2/src/test/resources/META-INF/services/org.ow2.authzforce.core.pdp.api.PdpExtension>`_.

 #.
 Run Maven ``package`` to produce a JAR from the Maven project.

-Now you have an Attribute Datatype extension ready for integration into AuthZForce Server, as explained in the next section.
+Now you have an Attribute Datatype extension ready for integration into AuthzForce Server, as explained in the next section.

-Integrating an Attribute Datatype extension into AuthZForce Server
+Integrating an Attribute Datatype extension into AuthzForce Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section assumes you have an Attribute Datatype extension in form of a JAR, typically produced by the process described in the previous section.
-You may use AuthZForce PDP Core Tests JAR if you only wish to test the examples in this documentation.
+You may use AuthzForce PDP Core Tests JAR if you only wish to test the examples in this documentation.
 This JAR is `available on Maven Central <http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-core/5.0.2/authzforce-ce-core-5.0.2-tests.jar>`_.

-The steps to integrate the extension into the AuthZForce Server go as follows:
+The steps to integrate the extension into the AuthzForce Server go as follows:

 #.
-Make the JAR - and any extra dependency - visible from the AuthZForce webapp in Tomcat.
+Make the JAR - and any extra dependency - visible from the AuthzForce webapp in Tomcat.
 One way to do it consists to copy the JAR (e.g. ``authzforce-ce-core-5.0.2-tests.jar`` in our example) into ``/opt/authzforce-ce-server/webapp/WEB-INF/lib``.
 For other ways, please refer to `Tomcat HowTo <http://wiki.apache.org/tomcat/HowTo#How_do_I_add_JARs_or_classes_to_the_common_classloader_without_adding_them_to_.24CATALINA_HOME.2Flib.3F>`_.

 #.
 Finally, restart Tomcat to apply changes.

 Enabling an Attribute Datatype extension on a domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you have deployed the extension on Authzforce, following previous instructions, you are ready to enable it on a specific domain's PDP by updating the PDP properties with an enabled ``feature`` of type ``urn:ow2:authzforce:feature-type:pdp:data-type`` and value equal to the ID returned by the method ``getId()`` of the extension's factory implementation class.
-The following example enables the datatype ``dnsName-value`` (defined in DLP/NAC profile) on the PDP, provided that the AuthZForce PDP Core Tests JAR has been deployed (see previous section):
+The following example enables the datatype ``dnsName-value`` (defined in DLP/NAC profile) on the PDP, provided that the AuthzForce PDP Core Tests JAR has been deployed (see previous section):

 .. code-block:: xml
    :linenos: